lloc/Multisite-Taxonomy-Widget/readme.txt

 4. Place the Multisite Taxonomy Widget in any widgetized area

 == Changelog ==

+= 0.3 =
+* Shortcode [mtw_posts] is now available.
+You can use taxonomy, name and limit as parameters

 = 0.2 =
 * Support for l8n